qiskit-community/qiskit-optimization/docs/getting_started.rst

 =================

 * **IBM CPLEX** may be installed using ``pip install 'qiskit-optimization[cplex]'`` to enable the reading of `LP` files and the usage of the `CplexOptimizer`, wrapper for ``cplex.Cplex``.
-Currently there is no python 3.9 version of CPLEX.
+Currently there is no Python 3.12 version of CPLEX.
 In this case, the CPLEX install command will have no effect.

 * **CVXPY** may be installed using the command ``pip install 'qiskit-optimization[cvx]'``.